edanalytics/startingblocks_oss/docs/sbe-functions.md

 <details>
     <summary><b>ODSManagement</b></summary>

-`ODSManagement` is a lambda function that is deployed via CloudFormation within a Startingblocks v7+ environment.
+`ODSManagement` is a lambda function that is deployed via CloudFormation within a StartingBlocks v7.x environment.
 It takes input in the form of JSON with expected elements and will output both print statements and return of JSON with a status code.

 This function allows admins of the environment a way to add and remove ODSs from specific tenants within the environment.
 This function interacts directly with the DB instance.